Questions and answers on the online purchase of tickets from SBB.

 a valid e-mail address so that we can send you a confirmation.

-a credit card (Visa, Mastercard, American Express Switzerland, Diners Club, myOne), debit card (PostFinance Card, Reka Card) or prepaid card (Visa/Mastercard).
+a credit card (Visa, Mastercard, American Express Switzerland, Diners Club, myOne), a prepaid card (Visa/MasterCard), a PostFinance card or a billing address in Switzerland (for monthly invoicing)

 a PDF reader and a printer (inkjet or laser printer) to print out your ticket.